CalebL42/fractals/README.md

 # fractals
-Rendering fractal shapes using Simple DirectMedia Layer (SDL)
+Rendering fractal shapes with c++ and the Simple DirectMedia Layer library

 Here are some example outputs: